snikch/jquery.dirtyforms/helpers/tinymce.pkg/README.md

 Both of the TinyMCE files are included in the [TinyMCE jQuery package](http://www.tinymce.com/download/download.php).

 **Note:** There are [known compatibility issues](http://bugs.jquery.com/ticket/11527) between jQuery 1.7.2 and higher and TinyMCE versions lower than 3.5b3.
-These issues can cause the dialog continue function to fail in dirtyForms.
+These issues can cause the dialog proceed function to fail in dirtyForms.

 > If you are using a [Package Manager](#package-managers), these dependencies will be installed automatically, but depending on your environment you may still need to add references to them manually.